MarcelOlsen/jira-clone/README.md

 A full-featured project management application built with Next.js, inspired by Jira's functionality.

-Built with inspiration from [this legend](https://www.youtube.com/@codewithantonio).
 The culmination of a 2 week long project, which I'm really proud of, as it's the first project of this size for me.
 It uses Hono for the server, which makes it more type-safe.
 Also implemented RPC for even more type-safety.
 Check it out by either signing up through an email and password, or simply use Google or Github!

 ## Live Demo
 Visit [jira.marcelolsen.dev](https://jira.marcelolsen.dev) to try out the application.